grafana/plugin-tools/docusaurus/docs/reference/metadata.md

 ## extensions

-List of link and component extensions which the plugin registers to a given extension point.
+List of link and component extensions which the plugin registers to given extension points.

 ### Properties